LD4/entity_metadata_management/docs/0.1/index.md

 Reference: [OrderedCollection][org-w3c-activitystreams-coretype-orderedcollection] description
 {:.reference}

-An _Entry Point_{:.term} is an ActivityStreams Collection resource identifying a dataset whose changes are published using the Activity Streams vocabulary with Entity Metadata Management enhancements.
+An _Entry Point_{:.term} is an Activity Streams Collection resource identifying a dataset whose changes are published using the Activity Streams vocabulary with Entity Metadata Management enhancements.
 It provides pointers to one or more Change Sets.

 The _Entry Point_{:.term} _MUST_{:.strong-term} be implemented as an _OrderedCollection_{:.term} following the definition in the Activity Stream specification.
 The key points are repeated here with examples specific to Entity Metadata Management.